Contents

 Logs

-Radiologik keeps logs in ~/Library/Logs/Radiologik/ which you can easily access through Console.
-An Errors.log may reveal issues and that can be emailed.
+Radiologik keeps logs in ~/Library/Logs/Radiologik/ viewable on the Logs pane of Scheduler.
+Log--Browse All--Errors.log may reveal issues and that can be emailed.
 If you have issues with Scheduling and playback, sending a log for the day from both Scheduler and and Play Logs is very helpful in showing what issue you might be having such as with how a Scheduler script executed.
+Each program has a Last Log tab to easily find the log for a single program if that's all that needs to be examined.

 Email to jay at macinmind dot com.